fteufel/signalp-6.0/installation_instructions.md

 - `--mode`, `-m`, is either `fast`, `slow` or `slow-sequential`.
 Default is `fast`, which uses a smaller model that approximates the performance of the full model, requiring a fraction of the resources and being significantly faster. `slow` runs the full model in parallel, which requires more than 14GB of RAM to be available. `slow-sequential` runs the full model sequentially, taking the same amount of RAM as `fast` but being 6 times slower.
 If the specified model is not installed, SignalP will abort with an error.
 Defaults to `fast`.

+- `model_dir`, `-md` allows you to specify an alternative directory containing the SignalP 6.0 model weight files.
+Defaults to the location that is used by the installation commands.
+Does not need to be specified when following the default installation instructions.

 #### Performance optimization

 - `--bsize`, `-bs` is the integer batch size used for prediction.
 When running on GPU, this should be adjusted to maximize usage of the available memory.
 On CPU, the choice usually has only a limited effect on performance.
 Defaults to `10`.

+- `--torch_num_threads`, `-tt` is the number of threads used by PyTorch.
+Defaults to `8`.

 - `--write_procs`, `-wp` is the integer number of parallel processes launched for writing output files.
 Using multiple processes significantly speeds up writing the outputs for prediction jobs with many sequences.
 However, due to the way multiprocessing works in Python, this leads to increased memory usage.
 By setting to `1`, no additional processes are started.
 Defaults to the number of available CPUs with `8` processes maximum.